mathspp/mathspp/pages/02.blog/floodfill-algorithm-in-python/item.md

 ## Understanding the floodfill algorithm

 The floodfill algorithm does not have a lot of moving parts and, because it can be visualised as paint filling up a region of a drawing, it is a great stepping stone for someone looking to learn more about graph algorithms.
-Now, you'll understand how it works in the context of painting the Python logo.
+Now, you'll understand how it works and how to implement it.

-The algorithm will be implemented as a function `floodfill` with two arguments:
+The algorithm will be implemented as a function `floodfill` with three arguments:

- 1. a grid representing the locations of the walls; and
+ - a grid representing the locations of the walls; and
- 2. the `x` and `y` coordinates of the starting point (the place you clicked).
+ - the `x` and `y` coordinates of the starting point (the place you clicked).

 ```py
 def floodfill(walls, x, y):